elm-slate/init-slate-db/README.md

 - Stop any programs using the `source` database and drop any connections to it
 - Stop any programs modifying the backup database
 - Delete the `source` database being recovered (if it still exists and is corrupt)
-- Create and initialize a new `source` database using `slate-init-db`
+- Create and initialize a new `source` database using `init-slate-db`
 - Run the `restore_events` function with parameters pointing to the online backup database while connected to the newly initialized `source` database
 - Optionally use the eventsDiff program in the `slate-replicator` project to compare the restored `source` database events table with the backup database events table